 At the table, carefully help yourselves to the chiken and the salad, spooning into the pitta, serving any remaining salad on the side.

-Tip…
+Blob Tip…

 Cooked lamb or fresh tuna can be used as an alternative to chicken.

 Blob: New Gold from Flora is an irresistible blend of butter and Flora with a rich, creamy taste.
 Perfect for all the family!